-1 A Song of Ascents.
-Out of the depths have I called Thee, O Hashem.
+1 A song of ascents.
+Out of the depths I call You, Hashem.

-6 My soul waiteth for the Lord, more than watchmen for the morning; yea, more than watchmen for the morning.
+6 I am more eager for Hashem than watchmen for the morning, watchmen for the morning.

 naf-SHEE la-do-NAI mi-sho-m’-REEM la-BO-ker sho-m’-REEM la-BO-ker

 This psalm is recited by Jews all over the world in times of distress, as the psalmist calls out to Hashem “out of the depths” (verse 1).
 In times of trouble, we wait for God and His salvation even more than one who watches for the morning.
 The word hashomer (השומר), ‘the watchman,’ was taken as the name of the first modern Jewish security force in the Land of Israel.
 From 1909 until 1920, during the period known as the time of the Second Aliyah, a group of Jewish settlers formed Hashomer to protect Jewish towns from enemy incursions.
 After the group disbanded, its members formed the Haganah defense organization, precursor of the Israel Defense Forces.
 The Jewish people have been defending themselves in the land for over one hundred years, but the psalm reminds us that Hashem is the ultimate protector of Israel.Comment

 7 O Yisrael, wait for Hashem; for with Hashem is steadfast love and great power to redeem.